-Cold email marketing can work.
-When the outreach is genuine, compelling, and professional, prospects will open emails and connect with you.
+Cold email marketing does work.
+With a well-thought and organized approach, prospects will open emails and connect with you.

 A good business has diversified lead sources, and in an ideal world, the leads come to you, via referrals or someone contacting you first.